Why PVC (Vinyl) is the Durable Roofing Solution

 PVC: The Go-To Material for a Durable, Sustainable and Long-Lasting Roof

-Hear a veteran roofing consultant talk about his reasons for choosing PVC for the roof of the University of Iowa’s Carver-Hawkeye Arena, including its durability, recyclability and watertight abilities in even the most challenging conditions.
+Hear a veteran roofing consultant talk about his reasons for choosing PVC for the roof of the University of Iowa’s Carver-Hawkeye Arena, including its durability, recyclability and watertight abilities in even the most challenging weather conditions.

-WHAT MAKES VINYL SO DURABLE?
+WHAT MAKES PVC SO DURABLE?

-- WATERTIGHT MEMBRANE – Vinyl roofing membranes have been used successfully in waterproofing applications for more than 30 years.
+- WATERTIGHT MEMBRANE – PVC roofing membranes have been used successfully in waterproofing applications for more than 30 years.
 They are manufactured to remain watertight in extreme conditions, including constant dampness, ponding water, high and low alkaline conditions and exposure to plant roots, fungi and bacteria.

 References & News

-Vinyl Durability News
+PVC Durability News

 DURABILITY RESEARCH FINDS VINYL ROOFING RANKS HIGH AMONG COMMON MATERIALS IN AGING COMPARISONS